privateai-com/Solana-Sniper-Bot/README.md

 > - Start with small amounts
 > - Monitor performance closely
 > - Understand the risks involved
-> - Never invest more than you can afford to lose
+> - Never trade more than you can afford to lose

 ---